LearnGrowCode/Interact/readMe.md

 Overall, Interact provides a valuable platform for individuals with shared interests to come together and collaborate on technology-focused projects.
 It offers a streamlined approach to finding project partners and reduces the time and effort required to identify compatible individuals to work with.

-#Setup Guide
+# Setup Guide

-###Clone the repo
+### Clone the repo
 >git clone https://github.com/akshay-Kalekar/Interact.git

-###Change directory and install the packages in respected folder
+### Change directory and install the packages in respected folder
 >cd Main && npm i
 >cd Server && npm i

 ### Run Server in both folder

-//In Main Folder
+// In Main Folder
 >npm run start

-//In Server Folder
+// In Server Folder
 >npm run dev

 **Please connect MongoDB && API**